Our Commitment to Survivors:

 - You have a right to evidence collection and medical care with all costs covered by the state.

-- You have a right to seek academic, residential, work-related, or safety accommodations from the university.
+- You have a right to seek academic, residential, work-related, or safety accommodations from the university (known as interim measures, which can be coordinated with a Title IX Coordinator).

 - You have a right to obtain a no contact order.